 Most health care fraud whistleblowers are people who work in the health care field.
 When a health care provider, billing employee, home health aide or pharmaceutical worker witnesses questionable activity, they may not want to “rock the boat.”
 However, taking the right step in reporting fraud can put a stop to it and reward the individual who comes forward to report fraud.

 Health care fraud may also include patients who notice inconsistencies or errors in their bills or records.
 However, many of these errors are attributed to mistakes or computer errors.
 Patients should review their insurance bills, medical records, and Medicare/Tricare/Medicaid records for suspicious entries, including:

 - Incorrect service dates

 - Billing for services that were never performed

 - Providing unnecessary or unwanted procedures or products

 - Payment numbers that differ from the patient’s receipts

 - Medication amounts that are different from what was provided

 - Prescription bills sharply higher than what they should be

 You may have witnessed some of these potential signs of fraud, or you may have concrete evidence of fraud against the government.
-If you have any question about whether you may have a whistleblower case, the Law Offices of Audrey HIldes Schechter are here for you.
+If you have any question about whether you may have a whistleblower case, the Law Offices of Audrey Hildes Schechter is here for you.
 We will advise you of your rights and your options and help you pursue a whistleblower claim, and potentially obtain a reward for your courage.
-Contact the Law Offices of Audrey HIldes Schechter today.
+Contact the Law Offices of Audrey Hildes Schechter today.